Jirka-Mayer/BachelorThesis/thesis-text.md

 | 17     | 0.28 | regular, round noteheads                        |
 | 49     | 0.32 | worse, dash noteheads                           |

-The first four writers are very much comparable, but the writer 49 has the worst handwriting of all the writers an he eded up last, as expected.
+The first four writers are very much comparable, but the writer 49 has the worst handwriting of all the writers an he ended up last, as expected.

-Similarly we can average over each music page:
+Similarly, we can average over each page:

 | Page | SER  | Notes                                                |
 | ---- | ---- | ---------------------------------------------------- |